 A committee of arts, humanities, and design faculty will review the applications, and will rate proposals based on the following weighted criteria:

-- Merit and impact (50% of overall rating): Will the proposed use of funds make a positive contribution to the field?
+- Merit and impact (50 percent of overall rating): Will the proposed use of funds make a positive contribution to the field?
 Will awarding funds for this proposal be money well spent?

-- Appropriateness for requested budget (25% of overall rating): How well does the proposed use of funds fit within the proposed budget?
+- Appropriateness for requested budget (25 percent of overall rating): How well does the proposed use of funds fit within the proposed budget?
 Is the budget adequate to address the stated goals of the proposal?
 Does the proposal describe how the budgeted funds will be used?

-- Feasibility of proposal (25% of overall rating): Does the proposal make a clear, articulate case for the proposed use of funds?
+- Feasibility of proposal (25 percent of overall rating): Does the proposal make a clear, articulate case for the proposed use of funds?